simonespa/simonespa/README.md

 ### Hi there 👋

-My name is Simone and I work at the BBC as a Software Engineer Team Lead in the Sounds web team.
+My name is Simone and I work at the BBC as a Software Engineer Team Lead for the Sounds web team.

 I'm a full time dad 🍼 with a passion for music: from playing it to listent to it.
 I love technology and digital content creation as well as taking my bike out for a ride, no matter where.